9.6. Constructors And Initializer Lists

 Conversion Constructor

 A conversion constructor typically has one parameter that it converts from the given type to an instance of the defining class (i.e., the class defining the constructor function).
+However, some conversion constructors do have multiple parameters, reinforcing the idea that we base the labels more on how we use and think about the constructor than on their parameter count.
 What the conversion means and how the conversion function works depends entirely on the source and destination types.

 class Foo